Wild Arms XF: Gameplay

 Before battle begins, the player can gather important pieces of information by looking at Labyrinthia's "Direct Event Report".
 This report informs the player about the current status, the forecast future status, and conditions for victory.
 Players are allowed to "Give Up" the battle and try again from scratch at any time, and indeed are expected to do so; battles in XF are in some ways more akin to puzzles than straightforward combat.
-This is underlined by the addition of a third meter in addition to hit points and magic points: "Vitality Points", which are reduced every turn by an amount equal to the "Weight" of the character's equipment and items.
+This is underlined by the addition of a third meter in addition to hit points and magic points: "Vitality Points", which are reduced every turn by a number equal to the "Weight" of the character's equipment and items.
 Once their VP are expended in this way, the Weight penalty is subtracted from the character's HP instead until only 1 remains.
 This imposes a time limit on battles, as protracted skirmishes will eventually be reduced to "sudden death" in this way.
 Furthermore, some battles have turn limits, which yield Game-Overs if the player fails accomplish all objectives within that time; and a few are stealth-based sneaking missions involving pure maneuvering.

 Outside of battle, the player can travel around the "world map" of the nation of Elesius, visiting towns and conversing with townsfolk, employing or dismissing Drifters, and purchasing consumable items and weaponry.
 Existing equipment can be strengthened at "Synthesis" shops, a system which almost entirely replaces the RPG-standard method of the next town conveniently carrying the next-strongest phase of gear.
 The player can voluntarily fight skirmishes with local monsters for level-grinding purposes.
-Finally, a New Game Plus feature exists, allowing the player to keep all (non-plot-critical) money, items and equipment; character levels are not retained, but battles yield double their normal amount of Experience points.
+Finally, a New Game Plus feature exists, allowing the player to keep all (non-plot-critical) money, items and equipment; character levels are not retained, but battles yield double their normal number of Experience points.